dvsocean/sudoServer/README.md

 3. The mappings directory serves as the root for json files.
 You can place your req/res stubs in it and it will serve them if the route matches.
 Currently, there is a stub called "stubWithBody.json" and it contains the request and the response.
 You can make a curl request and test it.
-Or, in the mapping file, for the response, you can also indicate "bodyFileName": "path/to/file.json".
+Or, in the mapping file for the response, you can also indicate "bodyFileName": "path/to/file.json".
 Using this method requires that you actually place the response file in the __files directory, else if the route on the mapping stub is hit it will look for the corresponding body file and not find it, resulting in a error.
 You can also test this by sending a POST request to /test/server/route and include